 Following months of design and engineering work with Pentair Union Engineering - and several years of project planning by our project team, supported by Axis PED - we started preparing the ground for the construction of the UK’s largest plant CCU plant in March ‘20.

 The first step was to demolish redundant industrial buildings on the CCU plant site, which sits adjacent to the combined heat and power (CHP) plant.
 The location is vital, as the CHP plant generates emissions gases when it makes steam and electricity for our operational sites in Northwich that will be used by the CCU plant.
-The picture on the top left shows the cleared site in the middle of the shot with the CHP plant above and to the left.
+The timelapse video on the left shows the progress of the project in March '20.

 Although the project’s start date coincided with the COVID-19 outbreak and a national lockdown, we have been able to continue to make substantial progress, as the products Tata Chemicals Europe manufactures are vital raw materials that are essential to many industries.
 (For more information on this please click here).